-Rick Klein is Political Director of ABC News, leading the network's political coverage and planning and serving as an on-air political analyst across ABC News platforms.
+Rick Klein is Political Director of ABC News.
+In that role, he leads the network's political coverage and planning, and serves as an on-air political analyst across ABC News platforms.

-Klein has contributed stories and analysis to all ABC News broadcasts, including "Good Morning America" and "World News."
-He also provides regular political commentary and analysis for ABC News Radio, ABC News NOW and NewsOne, the network's affiliate news service.
+Klein contributes stories and analysis to all ABC News broadcasts, including "Good Morning America" and "World News Tonight with David Muir."
+He also provides regular political commentary and analysis for ABC News Radio, ABC News digital and live-streaming programs, and NewsOne, the network's affiliate news service.

 Klein joined ABC News in 2007 from The Boston Globe, where he most recently covered Congress and national politics.
 Prior to coming to Washington in 2004 to cover the Bush campaign, he covered the Massachusetts State House and Boston City Hall.
 He previously worked as a metro reporter at The Dallas Morning News.